ultradian/alexaProblems/AVGboundaries/README.md

 # AVG boundaries
 This is a problem I found by playing with APL VectorGraphics.
 I was trying to work in a component that took up the entire viewport, and create my own coordinate system by translating by `viewport.pixelwidth/2` and `viewport.pixelHeight/2`.
+I found different devices cut off the screen at different points.
+Probably some definition of the screen boundaries, but I haven't found it yet.
+You can recreate this issue by either
+1) pasting the code from below into the Authoring tool, or
-You can recreate this issue by load the json code [circle.json](circle.json ) into the Authoring tool.
-Or pasting it from below.
+2) load the json code [circle.json](circle.json ) into the Authoring tool

 in `graphics` I created a parameterized circle:
 ```